amedalhi/recipes/src/content/recipes/consome-de-camaron.md

 ---
 title: "Consome de Camaron"
 slug: "consome-de-camaron"
-description: "Spicy shirmp consome, as base for seafood soup or to be had on its own"
+description: "Spicy shrimp consome, as base for seafood soup or to be had on its own"

 date: 2025-06-16

 tags: ["mexican", "soup"]

 ingredients:
-  - title: ""
+  - title: "Stuff"
     items:
       - name: "shrimp shells"
         quantity: ""